HertsSayf/Project_Crossword_Assignment/README.md

  ### Functional
   - The crossword will be in a gird layout where players can see the legnth of the word by counting the number of cells
   - Players can enter their ansewer into an input bar below the grid
-  - when a player inputs an answer either a :
-                                             - completion answer will appear if correct
-                                             - and error message will appear if incorrect
+  - when a player inputs an answer either a completion message  if correct or an error message if incorrect
   - Once all words are guessed correctly, a final completion messsage will pop up to confirm the puzzle is complete
   - Users will have the option to restart the game at any time by ressing the reset button
   - a difficulty section including easy, medium and hard which would vary the grid sizes and complexity of the words